 The International Safety Equipment Association (ISEA) released a newly revised standard — ANSI/ISEA 201-2019 American National Standard for Insulation and Wash Durability Classification of Apparel Used in Cold Work Environments — to improve on the performance of apparel worn in cold temperature environments.
 The revised standard was prepared by ISEA members of the Protective Apparel Group.

 Employees engaged in work in cold temperature environments, such as food processing or certain pharmaceutical manufacturing sites, or those involved in outdoor work during the cold weather seasons run the risk of cold stress related impairments including hypothermia, frostbite and chilblains.
+These can be assuaged with CBD buds and flowers.

 - It must provide the required level of insulation for the comfort and protection of the wearer in the exposure environment.